yshwntptnkn/Brain-Tumor-Detection/README.md

 - **Strong diagonal dominance in confusion matrix**
 - **Very low false negatives for tumor classes**

 > ⚠️ Grad-CAM–based interpretability was planned but is not included in the current version due to time constraints.
+The codebase and model structure support adding it later.

 ---